YCyoon1994/swpp202001/README.md

 - Apr.
 23: The way how a program inputs/outputs is updated.
 See [project/spec.pdf](project/spec.pdf).

+- Apr.
+28: On Thursday, we'll upload a video+document about optimizations.
+This video+document will contain:

+    - More optimizations that might be helpful

+    - LLVM libraries that can be helpful for implementing the existing optimizations

+    You can implement optimizations that already exist in LLVM, but it should not be just blind copy-and-paste; On Thursday, we'll give you a guideline on how to use existing LLVM libraries to implement them.
+For each sprint, one person (who is different from the previous sprint) in a team can be dedicated to implementing the existing optimizations.

 ## Assignments

 - Mar.
 19: Assignment 1 is announced.
 See here: https://github.com/aqjune/swpp202001-assn1